COVID-19 related updates regarding upcoming Term(s) and more can be found on the COVID-19 Information for Students page.

 Contacts & Resources

-For more information, visit the Ontario Graduate Scholarship page on the SGS website.
+For more information, please visit the SGS OGS webpage.

-Please direct questions regarding the Faculty of Information OGS competition or nomination process to firstname.lastname@example.org.
+For questions regarding the Faculty of Information OGS competition or nomination process, please email firstname.lastname@example.org